Social security covers health insurance, pension schemes, unemployment benefit, accident and long-term care insurance.

 - EURAXESS - The European Services Network

-EURAXESS Services is a network of more than two hundred centres located in 35 European countries.
+EURAXESS Services is a network of over 500 centres located more than 40 European countries.
 As a researcher, these centres assist you and your family to plan and organise your stay in a foreign country.

-EURAXESS Links is a networking tool for European researchers, scientists and scholars abroad.
-EURAXESS Links exists in Asia, Brazil, China, India, Japan, and North America.
+Networking tool for European researchers, scientists and scholars abroad.
+EURAXESS Worldwide exists in ASEAN, Latin America & the Caribbean, China, India, Korea, Japan, Australia & New Zealand and North America.
 It keeps European researchers in these regions fully informed of EU research policies, career opportunities in Europe and opportunities for collaboration with Europe.
 In addition to e-mail alerts, an e-newsletter and the web forum, networking events are organised on a regular basis.

 EU Social Security Coordination